elementor/elementor-developers-docs/src/index.md

     <div class="component">
       <a href="/finder/"><img src="/assets/img/home/icons/finder.svg" alt="Finder"></a>
       <h3><a href="/finder/">Finder</a></h3>
-      <p>Learn how Finder can offer easy access to pages and settings.</p>
+      <p>Learn how you can customize the finder to help users easily navigate to pages and settings.</p>
     </div>
     <div class="component">
       <a href="/widgets/"><img src="/assets/img/home/icons/widgets.svg" alt="Widgets"></a>